Russians rush for flights out amid partial reservist call-up

 BELGRADE, Serbia (AP) — Large numbers of Russians rushed to book one-way tickets out of the country while they still could Wednesday after Russian President Vladimir Putin announced a partial mobilization of military reservists for the war in Ukraine.

-Flights filled up quickly and the prices of tickets for remaining connections sky-rocketed, apparently driven by fears that Russia’s borders could soon close or of a broader call-up that might send many Russian men of fighting age to the war’s front lines.
+Flights filled up quickly and the prices of tickets for remaining connections skyrocketed, apparently driven by fears that Russia’s borders could soon close or that Putin could later announce a broader call-up that might send many Russian men of fighting age to the war’s front lines.

 Putin’s decree stipulates that the amount of people called to active duty will be determined by the Defense Ministry.
 Defense Minister Sergei Shoigu said in a televised interview that 300,000 reservists with relevant combat and service experience initially would be mobilized.

 Russia has seen a marked exodus of citizens since Putin ordered his troops to invade Ukraine almost seven months ago.
-During the early morning address to the nation in which the president announced the partial mobilization of reservists, he also issued a veiled nuclear threat to Russia’s enemies in the West.
+During Putin’s address to the nation Wednesday in which he announced the partial mobilization of reservists, he also issued a veiled nuclear threat to Russia’s enemies in the West.

 Russian officials sought to calm the public, stressing that the call-up would affect a limited number of people fitting certain criteria.
 However, conflicting statements and a lack of details helped fuel the panic.